jacobtomlinson/dask-runners/README.md

 Inspired by `dask-mpi` the `MPIRunner` class uses [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) to handle communication and identification.

-Each process can use the `mpi4py.MPI.COMM_WORLD` to communicate with other processes and find out it's rank (a unique monotonic index that is assigned to each process).
+Each process can use the `mpi4py.MPI.COMM_WORLD` to communicate with other processes and find out it's rank (a unique monotonic index that is assigned to each process) to use as it's ID and the world size (how many processes there are in total).

 - The process with rank `0` assumes it is the scheduler, it starts the scheduler process and broadcasts it's network address over the MPI comm.
 - The process with rank `1` assumes it should run the client code, it waits for the scheduler address to be broadcast and then continues running the contents of the context manager.